dynamizeMe/termax/README.md

 #### Output from the code above:
 ![](./gifs/flowExample2.gif)

-In case you would like to call multiple wrappers you best use a chain(more on chain in [chain section](#chain)).
-This will allow you to bypass this issue, plus chain will also provide you with callback functionality so you might be able to continue your execution flow properly.
+In case you would like to call multiple wrappers, you best use a chain(more on chain in [chain section](#chain)).
+This will allow you to bypass this issue, plus chain will also provide you with callback functionality, so you might be able to continue your execution flow properly.
 ## [Documentation](#documentation)

 <a name="documentation"></a>